Codon usage bias

 Codon usage bias refers to differences in the frequency of occurrence of synonymous codons in coding DNA.
 A codon is a series of three nucleotides (a triplet) that encodes a specific amino acid residue in a polypeptide chain or for the termination of translation (stop codons).

-There are 64 different codons (61 codons encoding for amino acids and 3 stop codons) but only 20 different translated amino acids.
+There are 64 different codons (61 codons coding for amino acids and 3 stop codons) but only 20 different translated amino acids.
 The overabundance in the number of codons allows many amino acids to be encoded by more than one codon.
 Because of such redundancy it is said that the genetic code is degenerate.
 The genetic codes of different organisms are often biased towards using one of the several codons that encode the same amino acid over the others—that is, a greater frequency of one will be found than expected by chance.
 How such biases arise is a much debated area of molecular evolution.
 Codon usage tables detailing genomic codon usage bias for organisms in GenBank and RefSeq can be found in the HIVE-Codon Usage Tables (HIVE-CUTs) project which contains two distinct databases, CoCoPUTs and TissueCoCoPUTs.
 Together, these two databases provide comprehensive, up-to-date codon, codon pair and dinucleotide usage statistics for all organisms with available sequence information and 52 human tissues, respectively.